ErhanFuchedzhiev/m365-modern-workplace-copilot-project/02-entra-id-and-access-governance/README.md

 # Identity Setup in My Tenant

-In my Contoso Ltd tenant, I use a cloud-only identity model, and I created the following accounts to support my Modern Workplace deployment.
+In my Contoso Ltd tenant, I implemented a cloud-only identity model designed for a secure and scalable Modern Workplace foundation.
+This section documents the identity structure, admin role governance, and Conditional Access policies that establish my Zero Trust strategy.

 ## 1. Current User Directory